VLCT Property and Casualty Intermunicipal Fund, Inc.

 ARTICLE IV.
 APPOINTMENT AND RESIGNATION OF DIRECTORS

 4.1 Number of Directors.
 The Board of Directors will be composed of eleven (11) individuals to serve in the office of Director.
-No more than four (4) Directors shall serve on the Board of Directors of the VLCT, or any of its other affiliated insurance trusts.
+No more than four (4) Directors shall serve on the Board of Directors of the VLCT, and no more than five (5) Directors shall serve on any of its other affiliated insurance trusts.

 4.2 Qualification of Directors.
 Each Director shall be, at all times during their term of office, a qualified official of a Member.
 For the purposes of these Bylaws, a "qualified official" shall mean selectboard or city council members, clerks and treasurers or an elected or appointed official with responsibilities to select or administer property, liability and/or workers' compensation coverage for the member municipality, or with insurance experience.
 Directors on the Board as of December 31, 2013 who do not meet this qualification may continue on the Board so long as they remain an appointed or elected official of a Member and are elected by the members for consecutive renewal terms.